 Believer: Paul, what style of worship music do you prefer?
 Do you like old hymns or more upbeat styles?
 I know, I bet you would go for the Christian rock music?
 It’s really popular.”

 Paul: (shakes his head) “Rock?
-You mean Jesus right?
+You mean Jesus/ Yeshua, right?
 He is the rock of our salvation.”

 Believer: “Yes named after Martin Luther.”

 Paul: “Wait, you name churches after men?
-But we are the church.”
+But we are a body.”
 I wrote about that in Acts 17:24 when I said, “The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by human hands.”
-NIV.

 Paul: “Why so many in such close proximity?
 Are they all full of believers and cannot hold anymore?”

 Paul: “But Yeshua said “Every kingdom divided against itself will be ruined, and every city or household divided against itself will not stand.”
-Matthew 12:25 NIV.
+Matthew 12:25.

 CURTAIN CLOSES!
 SHOW IS OVER.

-God is raising up Jonah’s and John the Baptist’s in this hour and I believe revival, true revival that doesn’t require an evangelist or a prophet or a sign out front.
+God is raising up men and women in this hour, and I believe revival, true revival that doesn’t require an evangelist or a prophet or a sign out front.
 Light in Goshen is going to break forth.
-It will not be one of signs and wonders, shaking, healings of disease, laughter, and so forth, but it will be one of repentance and I see assemblies all across this land weeping over the condition of our nation and The Church.
+It will not be one of signs and wonders, shaking, healings of disease, laughter, and so forth, but it will be one of repentance and I see assemblies all across this land weeping over the condition of our nation and the Body.

 Somewhere underground in a foreign land many are living in fear over their belief in Jesus/ Yeshua.
-Not only do they have to hide their faith but also the small amount of bibles they have access to.
+Not only do they have to hide their faith but also the small amount of Bibles they have access to.
 When they meet they don’t have special lighting except His light.
 They own no sound system, just their voices lifted in praise.
 Their clothing, is but humble apparel.
-I pray that one day (The Church) not the harlot church in Revelations, but the pure bride of Christ comes together in unity.
-A church where He is First and Last and evermore and no man will get HIS GLORY or has to try and stir up HIS RUACH HAKODESH because He abides in all of us.
+I pray that one day (The Church) not the harlot church in Revelations, but the pure bride of Messiah comes together in unity.
+A church where He is First and Last and evermore and no man will get His Glory, or has to try and stir up His Set Apart Spirit/ Ruach HaKodesh because He abides in all of us.
 Genocide is happening in other countries.
-Christians are being slaughtered as I type this and I am sure that in the face of ISIS or other terroristic groups, none of us would be worried about our titles, our denominations, or appearances, but join together as one with a bond that is incomprehensible.
+Christians are being slaughtered as I type this, and I am sure that in the face of ISIS or other terroristic groups, none of us would be worried about our titles, our denominations, or appearances, but would be joining together as one, with a bond that is incomprehensible.
 Do not forsake the gathering together for His Sabbaths and His Feast.